VegClear industrial weed control and herbicide spraying services for municipal and infrastructure sites across the Southeast Contact Us

 Comprehensive Vegetation Management Supports Public Safety for All Short Line and Regional Railroad Types in the Southeast

-To ensure the safety of the public, rail employees, transport operations, and the environment, VegClear delivers comprehensive, scheduled vegetation management programs for short line railroads, regional railroads, branch lines, feeder railroads, industrial spur lines, and Class III railroads across Georgia, with licensed capabilities to provide the same services throughout South Carolina, and across the Southeast.
-Left unchecked, overgrowth on local freight railroads, terminal railroads, switching and terminal railroads, industrial switching railroads, and light-density rail lines can hinder proper inspection of track infrastructure, block sightlines at crossings, and increase the risk of trackside fires.
+To ensure the safety of the public, rail employees, transport operations, and the environment, VegClear delivers comprehensive, annually planned vegetation management programs for short line railroads, branch lines, industrial spur lines, and Class III railroads across Georgia, South Carolina, and across the Southeast.
+Left unchecked, overgrowth on local switching and light-density rail lines can hinder proper inspection of track infrastructure, block sightlines at crossings, and increase the risk of trackside fires.

-We follow the standards and rules set by each client’s regulatory body, ensuring rights-of-way remain free-draining and that certified track inspectors can fully assess rail bed and tie conditions.
+We follow the standards and rules set by each client’s regulatory body, ensuring critical facilities remain free-draining and that certified equipment inspectors can fully assess yard, easement, rail bed and tie conditions.

 Our vegetation management programs focus on two core functions that support safe operations across all rail types:

-• Routine herbicide treatments on ballast to allow required track inspections, lower wildfire risk, and provide safe walking areas for crews during inspections.
-These treatments are carried out with a combination of spray equipment including hi-rail trucks, UTVs, ATVs, and backpack sprayers for comprehensive coverage.
+• Routine herbicide treatments to allow required track inspections, lower wildfire risk, and provide safe walking areas for crews during inspections.
+These treatments are carried out with a combination of spray equipment including trucks, UTVs, ATVs, and backpack sprayers for comprehensive coverage.

-• Chemical trimming of trees, shrubs, and brush to maintain clear views of railway signals, prevent trees or limbs from falling onto the track or adjacent property, and ensure unobstructed visibility at public and private crossings for motorists and pedestrians.
+• Chemical trimming of trees, shrubs, and brush to maintain clear views of railway signals, prevent trees or limbs from falling onto adjacent property, and ensure unobstructed visibility at public and private crossings for motorists and pedestrians.

 Multiple railroad tracks running through a residential area in Georgia, bordered by gravel ballast and vegetation along the right-of-way.
 Ideal example of areas where professional herbicide spraying and vegetation control are needed for short line railroads to maintain track safety, reduce fire hazards, and ensure clear visibility at crossings.